A culinary diary of mother and son

 Food brings people together

 Growing up in Jordan, I fell in love with Middle-Eastern food because of my mother’s delicious cooking.
 Friends and family dined at our table, came back for more, and never missed an invite.
-I am documenting my mother’s recipes in a cookbook (coming 18 July 2024) to preserve our family recipes, celebrate our culture of food, and share them with the world.
+I documented my mother’s recipes in a cookbook published in July 2024 to preserve our family recipes, celebrate our culture of food in the region, and share them with the world.

 Experience homemade cooking - served family style - that you can easily make and enjoy with your loved ones.